callstack/react-native-builder-bob/docs/pages/build.md

    Here is what each of these fields mean:

    - `source`: The path to the source code.
 It is used by `react-native-builder-bob` to detect the correct output files and provide better error messages.
-   - `main`: The entry point for the commonjs build.
+   - `main`: The entry point for the CommonJS build.
 This is used by Node - such as tests, SSR etc.
    - `module`: The entry point for the ES module build.
 This is used by bundlers such as webpack.
    - `types`: The entry point for the TypeScript definitions.
-This is used by TypeScript to type check the code using your library.
+This is used by TypeScript to typecheck the code using your library.
    - `files`: The files to include in the package when publishing with `npm`.
    - `exports`: The entry points for tools that support the `exports` field in `package.json` - such as Node.js 12+ & modern browsers.